How we work

 Jose Medina — California State Assembly Member, 61st District

 Maestro Gene Moon

 Conducting all around the world, maestro Gene Moon has graced the podium of orchestras on four continents over the course of his career.
-Beginning the fall of 2018, Dr. Moon joined the Riverside Arts Academy and Harmony Project of Riverside as Music Director.
+Beginning the fall of 2018, Dr. Moon joined the Riverside Arts Academy as Music Director.
 In addition to his responsibilities with the Academy, he is also on the faculty of California Baptist University serving as Director of Orchestral Studies.
 His recent posts have included Director of Orchestral Activities at Stephen F. Austin State University (Nacogdoches, TX), Artistic Director of the East Texas Youth Orchestras (Tyler, TX) and Music Director and Conductor of the Longview Symphony Orchestra (Longview, TX).